6 Month Old Lab Puppy: Training, Handling, Care [Updated]

 • Zak George’s Dog Training Revolution (YouTube channel): This YouTube channel offers a range of videos covering basic obedience training techniques as well as more advanced skills.
 The videos focus on positive reinforcement methods and provide step-by-step guidance for each exercise.

-• Kikopup (YouTube channel): Another great YouTube resource is Kikopup’s channel.
+• Kikopup (YouTube channel): Kikopup’s channel is another great YouTube resource.
 The videos cover topics such as loose leash walking, recall training, and teaching tricks using positive reinforcement methods.

 • Custom Trained Retrievers: If you are interested in professional training services for your Labrador puppy, Custom Trained Retrievers offers customized programs based on your dog’s needs and abilities.